| Installing

 jumpers, as well as set other optional settings such as the bank

 interleave and timing settings.
+For

 images of and information on the jumpers and DIP switches